mattermost/mattermost-handbook-1/source/people/exec-recruiting.md

-# Executive Recruiting
+# Exec Recruiting

 Bringing on VPs and Senior Directors to own critical functions of the company has as much impact and risk as bringing on a new co-founder.
-When hiring execs, we go really, really deep.

-The following guide has been developed based on advice and conversations with experienced CEOs and senior execs at growth stage companies.
+The following guide is being developed to share the structure of the process and to adjust and optimize.

+Note: Senior Directors are included in the exec recruiting process because their growth path is into VP.
+The general expectation of all hires is to have the potential to grow into the next career stage.

 ## Criteria

-At Mattermost we assess executive candidates on:
+At Mattermost we assess department head candidates in four areas:

 - Capability - Obviously a strong expert in their field
 - Culture - Able to cleary embody our leadership principles
 - Chemistry - Gel with CEO and leadership team
 - Workstyle - Works well online and offline, and in open source environments

-The interview process should take around 20 hours for the the candidate to get to know our company and leadership team and for us to know the candidate.
-References and background checks weigh more heavily in exec recruiting than any other role.

 ## Sourcing